Things to Do in Buffalo

 Explore Buffalo

 When you think of New York, your mind probably jumps to New York City or miles of green hills, autumn leaves and thick snowfall.
-Yet the city of Buffalo, the second biggest in the state, isn’t what immediately jumps to mind, is it?
+The city of Buffalo, the second biggest in the state, isn’t what immediately jumps to mind, is it?

 Before transferring to SUNY New Paltz in the Hudson Valley, I attended the University at Buffalo for three semesters.
-Although I’ve loved my time residing in the Catskills, I’ve always longed to return to Western New York.
+Although I loved my time residing in the Catskills, I had always longed to return to Western New York.
 After earning a full-time position just north of Buffalo, I moved back to an area I hadn’t seen in over two years.
 It’s safe to say that I missed it.

-The city of Buffalo is vastly underrated, in my opinion.
-It has loads of vibrant eateries, entertainment venues and historic landmarks, just to name a few.
-In the short amount of time I’ve been here, there are a few spots in downtown Buffalo, a bonus suburban location and a major attraction I want to visit that I’ve chosen to feature that are easily accessible and enjoyable for just about anyone.
+In my opinion, the city of Buffalo is vastly underrated.
+It has loads of vibrant eateries, entertainment venues, historic landmarks, and world-class architecture.
+I’ve chosen to feature spots that are easily accessible and enjoyable for just about anyone.
 You’ve likely heard of most of these, but these are some of my favorite places to visit (and ones I’d still like to visit!).

 Buffalo Exchange Street